psychopy/psychojs_testing/README.md

 <div id='generating-and-parsing-test-logs'></div>

 # Generating and parsing test logs
+<div id='generating-custom-logs'></div>

+## Generating custom logs
 By default, jasmine's test reporters only report whether a test was passed, had failed, or was skipped.
 Additional information is only logged upon a fail.
 I added a feature for logging additional information.
 The custom browser commands `browser.logInit`, `bowser.logAdd`, and `browser.logGet` can be used to manage this log.
 Customized logs are stored in `browser.capabilities.customLogs`, which are in turn stored in JSON files in `.tmp/json_logs/` via the [JSON reporter](https://webdriver.io/docs/wdio-json-reporter.html).
+<div id='parsing-custom-logs'></div>

+## Parsing custom logs
 The module `test/shared/ReportSummarizer.js` combines and aggretates the logs into JSON and CSV files that are stored in `.tmp/processed_logs/`.
+In cases where no JSON logs were produced, a special fail entry called "No JSON logs" is added to the aggregated output.

 <div id='overview-of-tests'></div>